xojoc/useragent/README.md

 }

 ```
-see [godoc](http://godoc.org/github.com/xojoc/useragent) for the documentation.
+see [godoc](http://godoc.org/github.com/xojoc/useragent) for the complete documentation.
 # How it works

 There is no standard for user agent strings, so *useragent* must use some heuristics.
 The site [http://www.useragentstring.com/](http://www.useragentstring.com/pages/useragentstring.php) has been invaluable during development.
 This parser so far recognizes: